rj45/starjay/docs/cpu_isa_manual.md

 ```

 Note that implementations may store `tos`, `nos`, and `ros` in registers for performance, but the semantics of the architecture treat them as part of the data stack.

+Also note that the `pc` register points to the next instruction to execute after the currently executing instruction, so then in an implementation with pipelining it should not be necessary to forward both the current `pc` and the next `pc`.
+All instructions that reference the `pc` will reference the next instruction to execute.

 Starj does not have a flags register or condition codes.
 Instead, comparison instructions push their results onto the data stack.
 Conditional branches then pop the top of the stack to determine the branch direction.
 There is no add-with-carry or subtract-with-borrow: ltu instructions can be used to read the carry flag and implement multi-precision arithmetic in a manner similar to RISC-V.